- Supply chain segmentation is a method of inventory classification.

 What is Forecastability?

 The first thing to understand is that the term forecastable does not refer to whether an item will or will not be forecasted.
-Rather the term applies to whether it makes sense to add extra effort to performing forecasting.
+Instead the term applies to whether it makes sense to add extra effort to performing forecasting.

 Forecastability is a measurement of how much likely benefit can be obtained by putting forecasting resources into a forecasted item.
 The measurement of forecastability moves the forecasted items into three potential categories.
 I quote from the book Supply Chain Forecasting Software.